 The CLIOTOP Scientific Steering Committee (SSC) consists of scientists from participating countries.
-Those currently represented include: Australia, France, Indonesia, Japan, Spain and USA.
+Those currently represented include: Australia, France, Indonesia, Japan, Spain, Sweden, and USA.
 Previous SSC Chairs remain as ex-officio members.
 Two CLIOTOP Co-chairs are elected from the SSC members.

 Fisheries Resources Institute, Fisheries Research and Education Agency, Japan

 Yu has worked on many cetacean research projects at the Fisheries Resources Institute since 2007.
 His early work primarily focused on the processes of larval transport and spawning ground formation of pelagic fish species.
 His current research interest is how to manage and conserve marine animal populations in dynamic ocean environments.
 He uses a variety of ecological modelling technics, including habitat modelling, population dynamics modelling, and models to estimate population abundance, animal movement, and trophic relationships.
 He earned his PhD in Agricultural Science from the University of Tokyo in 2016.